 Result Analysis (compare Expected to Actual results)

-Q. What is the difference between baseline and benchmark testing?
+Q. Explain the difference b/w baseline and benchmark testing?

 The differences between baseline and benchmark testing are:

-Baseline testing is the process of running a set of tests to capture performance information.
-This information can be used as a point of reference when in future changes are made to the application where as Benchmarking is the process of comparing your system performance against an industry standard that is given by some other organization.
+Baseline testing is the process of testing a set of tests to get the performance information.
+This information can be used as a point of reference when in future changes are made to the application whereas Benchmarking is the process of comparing your system performance against an industry standard that is given by some other organization.

 Example: We can run baseline test of an application, collect and analyze results, and then modify several indexes on a SQL Server database and run the same test again, using the previous results to determine whether or not the new results were better, worse, or about the same.

 Performance Testing is performed to determine the response time of some components of the system perform under a particular workload.
 It is generally measured in terms of response time for the user activity.
 It is designed to test the overall performance of the system at high load and stress condition It identifies the drawback of the architectural design which helps to tune the application.
 It includes the following:

 Increasing number of users interacting with the system.

 Determine the Response time.

 Monitoring the system components under controlled load.